zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/Contributing.md

 Adding new ColumnSelections may be necessary in the future, for some algorithms, e.g. a resource columns, a person columns.
 To add these columns there are two templates in the `templates/column_selection_template`.
 The `BaseColumnSelectionViewTemplate` does not contain any columns at all and all columns need to be added by the new class.
 The `ExtendedColumnSelectionViewTemplate` contains the time_column, case_column and event_column/activity_column.
 The second template will be most likely the newly needed one.
 The `needed_columns` and `column_styles` need to be added with additional data.
 The method `render_column_selections` need to add a checkbox with a key equal to the `needed_column` name, so that the controller can assign the value to the correct field.
 Additionally the `select view` method of the `ColumnSelectionController` needs to be updated, to switch to this view if a specific algorithm has been chosen.
 The AlgorithmController will need a overridden `transform_df_to_log` method, to ensure that the new selection is considered.

+## Extending Models

+This section will be about how to extend model functionality across the application.
+This will not go over all the models, but only a few important ones.

+### Adding new Import formats

+Adding new Import formats needs a few changes to work.
+First the filetype needs to be added to the config.
+This is done by adding it to the `import_file_types_mapping` in the config file.
+Secondly the `HomeController` needs to be updated, so that it will process the file format.
+The format has to be added in the `process_file` method.
+Optionally the View needs to be extended to process the file correctly.
+The `ImportOperations` needs a method to read the new filetype.

+### Adding a new Export format

+To add a new export format, the `graph_export_mime_types` variable inside the config file needs to be updated with the new filetype and its mime type.
+The `ExportController` needs to be updated to allow the export of the file type and the `ExportOperations` class needs a function to export the graph to the disk in the correct format.

+### Updating the PredictionModel

+The `PredictionModel` uses a dictionary to assign columns to a specific type.
+This prediction data could be updated by adding new values to the dictionary. another solution would be to use an AI Model for predictions.
+If the second approach is uses either update the current `PredictionModel` or create a new class, but the function signature should stay the same, if possible, to integrate the new code easier.